vmware-tanzu/tanzu-dev-portal/content/learningpaths/swift-monolith-modernization/09-develop-iteratively-tested-and-working-code.md

 ````

 {{% callout %}}
-`registerMeal` method represents a Command: a task to execute with the intention to change state.
+`registerMeal` method represents a Command: a task to execute to change a state.
 Hence it will not return a value but it does have the side-effect of changing the menu of the restaurant (or maybe an exception when some business rule is violated).
-Currently it is a synchronous call, which can be easily changed to an asynchronous execution in the future if needed.
+Currently, it is a synchronous call, which can be easily changed to an asynchronous execution in the future if needed.
 {{% /callout %}}

 The above will change our `RestaurantAPI`: